nendow02/art-lav/README.md

 - allowing the user to alter their location radius (as opposed to the default 20 miles)
 - providing users an option to link their socials to their art
 - enhanced security

-Special thanks to @chosuh for allowing us to use her art for the demo :)